 for funding options.

 To be eligible to participate in this study tour students must demonstrate that participation will count towards credit for an RMIT course.
-Before applying for this study tour, applicants should discuss this study tour with and have approval in writing from the course coordinator and/or program manager.
+Before applying for this study tour, applicants must discuss this study tour with and have approval in writing from the course coordinator and/or Program manager.
 See which course each project is associated with here

 Recognised courses include:

-IMPORTANT: Approval for the study tour to count towards course credit DOES NOT constitute automatic acceptance on the study tour or awarding of a scholarship/ grant.
+IMPORTANT: Approval for the study tour to count towards course credit DOES NOT constitute automatic acceptance on the study tour or awarding of an NCP or ELP grant.

-Final determination of places for the study tour will be made by the study tour program leaders (listed above) and based on documentation provided via the study tour application process.
-Some students will be offers funded places such as a NCP grant and others may be offered a self-funded place (see Program cost above for self-funding options, e.g. OS HELP loans)
+Final determination of places for the study tour will be made by the study tour leaders (listed above) and based on documentation provided via the study tour application process.
+Some students will be offers funded places such as an NCP or ELP grant and others may be offered a self-funded place (see Study tour cost above for self-funding options, e.g. OS HELP loans)

 See course guides from the list of eligible courses above